LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 #### Train model
 In the final training the epoches are 40000, batch size 2.
 Besides, all training and validation parametes are listed in the global_configuration/config.py

-For the encoder stage the vgg16 is used, which need to be download are moved in the data folder [VGG16](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models).
+For the encoder stage the [VGG16](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models) is used, which need to be download are moved in the data folder.
 According to [MaybeShewill](https://github.com/MaybeShewill-CV/lanenet-lane-detection), also a dense model can be used.
 To start the training process the following command must be execuded:

 ```
 python tools/train_lanenet.py